MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailboxSearch.md

 ```

 ### -SearchQuery
-!!!
-Exchange Server 2010

-The SearchQuery parameter specifies a search string or a query formatted using Advance Query Syntax (AQS).

-If this parameter is empty, all messages from all mailboxes specified in the SourceMailboxes parameter are returned.

-!!!
-Exchange Server 2013

-The SearchQuery parameter specifies a search string or a query formatted using Keyword Query Language (KQL).

-If this parameter is empty, all messages from all mailboxes specified in the SourceMailboxes parameter are returned.

-!!!
-Exchange Server 2016, Exchange Online

 The SearchQuery parameter specifies keywords for the search query by using the Keyword Query Language (KQL).
 For more information about KQL, see Keyword Query Language syntax reference (https://go.microsoft.com/fwlink/p/?linkid=269603).

 If you use this parameter with other search query parameters, the query combines these parameters by using the AND operator.